DFHack/dfhack/docs/Documentation.rst

 ``foobaz`` should be documented in a file named ``docs/plugins/foobaz.rst`` in the dfhack repo.
 For plugins, all commands provided by that plugin should be documented in that same file.

-Short descriptions (the ~54 character short help) are taken from the first "sentence" of the help text for scripts and plugins that can be enabled.
-This means that the help should begin with a sentence fragment that begins with a capital letter and ends in a full stop (``.``).
+Short descriptions (the ~54 character short help) for scripts and plugins are taken from the ``summary`` attribute of the ``dfhack-tool`` directive that each tool help document must have (see the `Header format`_ section below).
 Please make this brief but descriptive!

 Short descriptions for commands provided by plugins are taken from the ``description`` parameter passed to the ``PluginCommand`` constructor used when the command is registered